movementlabsxyz/movement-docs/docs/general/TestNet/high_level_architecture.md

 ![Architecture](./images/architecture.png)

 !!! .
-The FFS should also inform the full node but the arrow goes one way only.
+The node also gets informed from FFS about the finality status, hence the arrow should also go back.

 !!! . where is the DA light node in this diagram? i assume the DA box is actually two boxes - one for the DA service and one for the DA light node.?

-!!! . so Maptos  is the full node + validator node ?
+!!! . so Maptos  is the full node / validator node ?

 !!! . where is the follower node in this diagram?

-!!! . do we really send transactions 1-by-1 to the DA service? or do we send blobs of transactions? if blobs, where are they created?
+!!! . do we really send transactions 1-by-1 to the DA service? or do we send batches of transactions? if blobs, where are they created?

 ## Data Availability